PPML-Group/YCB-V/README.md

 # YCB-V
-YCB-V object for using in Ignition Gazebo
+YCB-V objects for using in Ignition Gazebo